iterorganization/IMAS-Validator/docs/source/usage.rst

 - IDS url
 - Names of rulesets to be applied (optional)
-- Whether or not to load the rulesets bundled with ids_validator (optional)
+- Whether or not to load the rulesets bundled with imas_validator (optional)
 - Paths where to look for rule sets (optional)
 - Whether or not to apply the generic ruleset (optional)
 - Whether or not to drop into debugger for failed tests (optional)
 - Filter criteria (optional)

-You can also set the logging level of the ids_validator tool.
+You can also set the logging level of the imas_validator tool.
 This can be set to 'WARNING' (default) to get messages when something is potentially wrong, or it can be set to 'INFO' to get more information for debugging purposes

 .. code-block:: python

   import logging
-  from ids_validator.validate_options import ValidateOptions, RuleFilter from ids_validator.validate.validate import validate logger = logging.getLogger('ids_validator')
+  from imas_validator.validate_options import ValidateOptions, RuleFilter from imas_validator.validate.validate import validate logger = logging.getLogger('imas_validator')
   logger.setLevel(logging.INFO)